with Paro Festival

 - All entrance fees at monasteries and museums

-- Bhutan visa, Bhutan government tourism royalties and local taxes
+- Bhutan daily fee including visa, Bhutan government tourism royalties and local taxes

 - English speaking Bhutanese guide